deebsman/cyberpunk-iterm/README.md

 # Cyberpunk iTerm

-> 👾 Hacker colorscheme for iTerm
+> Cyberpunk colorscheme for iTerm

 ![preview](./preview.png)
 _Tools used in preview: `exa`, `neofetch`, `httpie`, and `jq`._